codercowboy/freedosbootdisks/README.md

  * [Disk Utility](https://en.wikipedia.org/wiki/Disk_Utility) and the terminal version [diskutil](https://ss64.com/osx/diskutil.html)

 This is all my very high-level novice understanding of how MBRs, VBRs, boot sectors, partitions, and file system formats work.
 There are a number of resources listed above that go into much greater detail, with much greater authority than I possess.
-In particular, be sure to check out the [MS Dos 5.0 Boot Sector Reference](https://thestarman.pcministry.com/asm/mbr/DOS50FDB.htm) with extremely detailed information about the byte-level breakdown of various boot sector formats.
+In particular, be sure to check out [Boot Records Revealed](https://thestarman.pcministry.com/asm/mbr/index.html) with extremely detailed information about the byte-level breakdown of various boot sector formats.

 Note that there's more trivia and gotchas document inside the script files contained within this project.